truong-bui/AsyncLoadingScreen/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Showcases
-If your game uses Async Loading Screen plugin and want to showcase here, shoot me an email about your game title, including screenshots(gif/png/jpeg) of your in-game loading screen.
+If you're using Async Loading Screen plugin in your game and want to showcase here, shoot me an email about your game's info, including screenshots(gif/png/jpeg) of your in-game loading screen.

 # Requirements